cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 For most assignments we provide the necessary syntax extensions up front, so that you can focus on the source-to-source transformations.

+#### Executing desugarings

+Save
+Hover doc
+See output in js file
+Open html file where see output + input + execution.

 ## Exercises